 Scientific Name : Acanthosaura lepidogaster

 This reptile is also a chameleon measuring 27cm from nose to tail.
 Its horns are much shorter than other species and there are small spines.
 The male and female differ in color.
-The male is green with black spots or stripes and a white neck, with black protrusions on the nape of the neck and the face is covered as if with a mask.
+The male is green with black spots or stripes has a white neck, with black protrusions on the nape, and a face covered as if with a mask.
 Around the mouth is bright red.
 The female is brown-grey or brown-red.
 They live in forests, in leaf litter or in small bushes, eating small insects, baby chameleons and earthworms.

 Greater Spiny Lizard

 Scientific Name : Acanthosaura armata

 Another chameleon, this lizard is 29cm long.
 The body is green and brown with a distinct pattern of large cream-brown-red spots.
 Above each eye is a sharp spine and a spiny ridge runs along its back.
 It eats insects such as mantids, grasshoppers and cockroaches.

 This chameleon species measures 13cm from the end of its mouth to the base of its tail.
 The 45cm tail is long and tapering.
 It is yellow around the eyes, has a thin blue stripe behind its mouth, and its ear coverings are green.
 It does not have spines on its head, but a row of short, blunt spines on the nape of its neck, which are more prominent in the male than in the female.
 The body is a dark green with blue spots in rows.
 The tail is long and tapering and a brown-red color with dark stripes to the tip.
 When frightened, it can quickly change its color to brown or black.
 The bright green becomes a dark brown when it is threatened.